 other through challenges and successes.

-• At the end of your AFE internship, you’ll meet with your manager to discuss how you’ve
+According to a PDF I was sent at the end of your AFE internship, interns will meet with their manager to discuss how they’ve

 grown and can be eligible to return to Amazon for a second internship the following